Cross-Gender Communication in Cyberspace

 Two fascinating stories came from women who met their (eventual) husbands

 online.
-It does seem paradoxical that text-based communication, through a
+It does seem paradoxical that text-based communication, through

 computer screen and telephone lines, can be incredibly intimate, but people

 can become acquainted faster online than in face to face contacts.
-As one
+As

 woman said, "it is like making a friend in hyper-drive.
-One advances beyond
+One advances

 small talk very quickly.
 Communication can be when it is convenient for